open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 }
 ```

+### Add Custom Instrumentation

-Instrumentation libraries captures telemetry at the edges of your systems, such
+Instrumentation libraries capture telemetry at the edges of your systems, such
-as inbound and outbound HTTP requests, but it doesn't capture what's going on in
+as inbound and outbound HTTP requests, but they don't capture what's going on in
 your application.
 For that you'll need to write some custom
 [manual instrumentation](../manual/).